Chala Murari Hero Banne

 Chala Murari Hero Banne (lit.
-'Murari Goes To Become A Hero') is a 1977 Indian Hindi-language comedy film directed by and starring Asrani.
+'Murari Goes To Become A Hero') is a 1977 Indian Hindi-language comedy film directed by and starring Asrani, Bindiya Goswami and Ashok Kumar in lead roles.

 Plot

 Murari dreams of becoming an actor, but his Dad (A.K.
 Hangal), who runs a cloth shop, wants him to help in the shop.
 Murari runs away from home and catches a train to Mumbai.
 On his journey, he meets a teacher who says he knows Raj Kapoor.
 Murari comes to Mumbai, lives in a chawl, struggles a bit and becomes a successful and rich actor.
 Then comes a twist in his life; he gets accused in scandals, and his love interest, (Bindiya Goswami), leaves him.
 Eventually, he proves himself innocent and they reunite and marry.